 George Orwell said, “An autobiography is only to be trusted when it reveals something disgraceful.”
 In that vein, Michael was banned from his high school graduation for “the balloon incident”, was sued by one of his Law School lecturers for defamation, and managed to give himself a concussion while digging a hole as a labourer…

 Luckily, there’s also been some upside.
-He is the author of a number of books, and the one he is best known for with 90,000 copies sold is Do More Great Work.
+He is the author of a number of books, the latest and greatest is The Coaching Habit.
+The one he is best known for with 90,000 copies sold is Do More Great Work.
 However, the one he’s proudest of is End Malaria, a collection of articles about Great Work from thought leaders that’s raised about $400,000 for Malaria No More and reached #2 on Amazon.com.

 Michael also organized the Great Work MBA, a virtual conference featuring 30 world class speakers and which had more than 10,000 registered participants.